shlokmestry/traffic/README.md

 Use this service when:

 - Multiple services share the same downstream API and need consistent throttling rules
-- You want centralized rule management instead of app-by-app configuration drift
+- You want centralized rule management instead of app by app configuration drift
-- You need low-latency enforcement that still behaves safely under partial failures (explicit fail-closed behavior)
+- You need low-latency enforcement that behaves safely under partial failures (explicit **fail-closed** behavior)

 ---